 - Light wallet.
 A light wallet gives you convenience for the price of foregoing control over the node.

 - Hardware wallet.
 A hardware wallet gives you convenience and security for the price of foregoing control over the node.
-You will also spend some fiat to purchase one.
+You will also spend some fiat or crypto to purchase one.

 Representatives: KeepKey, Ledger Nano S, Trezor.

-The rule of thumb is to never store tokens on exchanges unless you absolutely need them for trading (e.g. you have a short-term stop loss orders in place).
+The rule of thumb is to never store tokens on exchanges unless you absolutely need them for trading (e.g. you have short-term stop-loss orders in place).

 To assure that your digital assets do not fall into the wrong hands, there are a few steps you can take.
 Always be sure to:

 - Check the URL of the website you are on.
-Do not click on ShapeShift Ads, go directly to the site by typing in ShapeShift.io in the search bar.
+Do not click on ShapeShift Ads - even on Google!
+Go directly to the site by typing in ShapeShift.io or ShapeShift.com in the search bar.
 We recommend bookmarking the website after you successfully visit it the first time.

-- Copy and paste addresses.
-Never hand-type in an address.
+- Copy and paste wallet addresses.
+Never hand-type an address.

 - Beware of phishing scams.
-Always be sure to go directly to ShapeShift.io.
-Do not follow e-mail links, do not click on slack links, and do not click on random links that are sent to you.
+Always be sure to go directly to ShapeShift.io or ShapeShift.com.
+Do not follow e-mail links, do not click on Slack links, and do not click on random links that are sent to you.
 Keep in mind that many of them copy interfaces directly, so it is important to read the address rather than rely on the appearance of a website.
 We must be vigilant to protect our assets against these scammers.